JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 Do not forget to change the following keywords: `user`, `authors` and `dir`.

 In the rest of the lecture, we will try to write a code that will help us to visualize gray and color images.
-This package we will use later in the lectures focused on machine learning.
 The package will provide the following functionality:

 - Converting array representation of image to gray or RGB representation.
 - Converting array representation of multiple images to an array of gray or RGB images.